Badmon/MenuAlumno/README.md

-Learning something basic in python.
+Learning something basic in python 2.7.9